Getting your car stolen could be overwhelming, but there are immediate steps you can take to find your stolen car and reduce your loss.

 Also contact your insurance company when your car gets stolen.
 If your car is stolen while running comprehensive insurance, you can get the “car stolen” insurance payout from the insurance company.

-If you recover your stolen after getting the insurance claim, call your insurance company.
+If you recover your stolen car after getting the insurance claim, call your insurance company.
 Please note that the recovered car now belongs to the insurance company.
 If you want, you can buy the recovered car back from the company staff.

 You can check the hottest question to the “Car Stolen” insurance in Part 3.